 Keep specimens refrigerated until packed and shipped to Saskatchewan Disease Control Laboratory (SDCL) or the local laboratory as per the usual specimen handling process.
-Refer to the SDCL Compendium of Tests or the local Laboratory Manual for details on the labelling, packing and transportation of refrigerated specimens (e.g., where transportation time is greater than one hour, specimens must be kept cool using ice packs).
+Refer to the SDCL Compendium of Tests - "Guidelines for Specimen Submissions" or the local Laboratory Manual for details on the labelling, packing and transportation of refrigerated specimens (e.g., where transportation time is greater than one hour, specimens must be kept cool using ice packs).